-Now your piece if squeaky clean it’s time to apply the stripper.
+Now your piece is squeaky clean it’s time to apply the stripper.

 Apply a amount of the product using your synthetic bristle brush.
-Be sure to mask any areas where you don’t wish to apply the Bio Strip too.
+Be sure to mask any areas where you don’t wish to apply the stripper too.

-The time needed for Bio Strip to do it’s work depends on the finish that is being stripped.
+The time needed for Home Strip to do its work depends on the finish that is being stripped.
 Typically 30 minutes is long enough.
-I tend to go back to the item about 15 minutes after initial application to check it still looks ‘wet’.
+I tend to go back to the item about 15 minutes after the initial application to check if it still looks ‘wet’.
 If it looks like it is drying in areas, I apply a few extra dabs of the stripper.

 When the appropriate time has elapsed, it’s time to remove the stripper from your piece.

-If after scraping/removing the Bio Strip you find some areas haven’t stripped very well, reapply the Bio Strip and leave for another 30 minutes before scraping off again.
+If after scraping/removing the stripper you find some areas haven’t stripped very well, reapply the stripper and leave for another 30 minutes before scraping off again.
 After removing the stripper with your scraper leave for approximately 60 minutes before the next step.

 Your wood will look ‘wet’ thanks to the stripper product but will still contain some stripper residue.
 It’s important that all comes off.